getyoti/yoti-face-capture-android/README.md

 ### Require Eye Open
 This boolean if true it will require the eyes to be opened.
 When this requirement is not met `EyesClosed` error is returned.

+### Require Bright Environment
+If true it will require the environment luminosity to be above a pre-determined threshold.
+When this requirement is not met `EnvironmentTooDark` error is returned.

 ### Required Stable Frames
 This integer will require "n" number of frames to be as similar as possible in terms of width/hight and x/y position.